airblade/quo_vadis/README.md

 * No surprises: it does what you expect.
 * Easy to customise.
 * Uses BCrypt to encrypt passwords.
-* Sign in, sign out, forgotten password, authenticate actions, remember user between browser sessions.
+* Sign in, sign out, forgotten password, authenticate actions, remember user between browser sessions, user activation.
 * Block accounts.
 * Let you choose which model(s) to authenticate (defaults to `User`).